 If a lighter eye shadow is not something that you would normally use, there are also other shades of PHB eye shadows available such as ‘Chestnut‘, ‘Dove Grey‘ and ‘Ocean‘.
 If you like to use all kind of colours you can also go for PHB 18 Piece Professional Pallet which does not only include eye shadows but also lipsticks, blushers, a bronzer and a finishing powder.

 PHB Natural Pencil Eyeliner (Brown)

-When I received PHB Brown Eyeliner (in last year’s August LoveLula beauty box) I wasn’t that excited as I normally use a black eyeliner, not a brown one.
+When I received PHB Brown Eyeliner (in a LoveLula beauty box) I wasn’t that excited as I normally use black eyeliner, not a brown one.
 Nevertheless, I decided to give it a try and I was pleasantly surprised.

 This PHB Eyeliner actually won Best Natural Eye Liner Gold Award at the Green Parent Natural Beauty Awards 2014 so it’s worth considering if you need a new eyeliner.